CLIMAAX/FLOODS/Risk_workflow_description_FLOOD_COASTAL.md

 ## Risk assessment methodology

 In this workflow, we will consider the potential impacts of coastal flooding caused by extreme sea water levels.
 The flood risk is calculated by combining maps of potential coastal flood extent with exposure and vulnerability data in the form of economic damage functions for infrastructure.
 In particular, flood damage is calculated by applying damage curves to the flood inundation depth maps, taking into account the local situation.
 For each grid point, the damage is calculated based on the flood depth, land use type, damage curves, and country-specific parameters (can be defined by the user) that approximate the economic value of different land use types.
+The methodology for using vulnerability curves to estimate economic damage is described in more detail in the section on [Working with vulnerability curves](https://handbook.climaax.eu/notebooks/workflows/vulnerability-curves-adjustment.html).

 The resulting data and maps help the user in identifying hotspots of potential economic damage due to coastal flooding for different return periods of extreme sea levels.The flood maps are considered for two climates: present-day climate (ca. 2018) and 2050 (RCP8.5 climate scenario).
-For each climate, different return periods of the extreme conditions are considered
+For each climate, different return periods of the extreme conditions are considered.

 Please note that the underlying flood map dataset does not include coastal flood defences that may already be in place.
 It is important to always check the result against existing local knowledge of the infrastructure.
 More information on the applicability of the dataset is found below.